-Bible Characters Who Persevered
+Bible Characters Who Teach Us How to Persevere

 Most of us know the story of Joseph from the book of Genesis.
-There is a 13 year time span illustrating Joseph’s story of how to persevere; from the time Joseph is 17 years old and has his dreams of being a leader to the time those dreams come true.
+There is a 13-year time span illustrating Joseph’s story of how to persevere; from the time Joseph is 17 years old and has his dreams of being a leader to the time those dreams come true.

 ” When he told it to his father and brothers, his father reprimanded him: “What’s with all this dreaming?
 Am I and your mother and your brothers all supposed to bow down to you?”
 Now his brothers were really jealous; but his father brooded over the whole business.”
-Genesis 37:10-11 MSG

-Joseph is held against his will, sold, imprisoned, trapped and betrayed but perseveres and fulfills the call on his life.
+Joseph is held against his will, sold, imprisoned, trapped, rejected, and betrayed but demonstrated how to persevere in faith and fulfill the call on his life.